How to get beetles

 concentration of residual chemicals in dung.
 The drench

 type is also very important, as indicated on the table.
+Also see our blog on drench use.

 |Likely to be toxic||Possibly toxic||Unlikely to be toxic|